mistermichaelll/mistermichaelll/README.md

-Hi, I'm Michael! 👋 I'm a Revenue Analyst at Asana who enjoys programming and building tools that others can use.
+Hi, I'm Michael! 👋 I'm a Revenue Analyst at Asana who enjoys programming and building tools for others.

 ## 💬 Ask Me About
 - anything R related